Attaching a Middle Rib

 flipped over, so the other side of the join can be taped.
 Just apply

 tape section by section, like it is on the other side.
-No need for
+There's no need for

 short bits this time!